Table of Contents

 where

-• The \(\delta\)s are random-effect coefficients for random variables \(k = 1, \dots, q\).
-By definition the random effects are normally distributed and vary by group (they are independent between groups).
+- The \(\delta\)s are random-effect coefficients for random variables \(k = 1, \dots, q\).
+In a standard LMM, the random effects are assumed to be normally distributed and to vary by group.
+Random effects are independent between groups.
 They are ‘random’ because if the study were to be repeated, different clusters would be sampled, resulting in different random effect estimates.
 We are not interested in the effect of a particular grouping level, but may be interested in the variability between groups.

 In matrix form, we have